nickeubank/ds4humans/30_questions/24_passive_internal_errors.md

 ### Reason 1: Performance is Relative

 The first problem with reporting accuracy scores absent context is that the value of a model can only ever be evaluated *relative to the best available alternative.* Over the years, I've developed the sense that students tend to view accuracy as an absolute scale, very much the way they view grades: 99% is terrific (an A+!), between 90% and 99% is good (an A!), 80-90 is so-so (a B), and below 80 is bad.

 The reality, however, is that the only way to evaluate model performance is with respect to the *best available alternative*.
 A model with a 93% accuracy score is unlikely to be of particular value to a business if the model they were using before you arrived had an accuracy score of 98%, and your model does not have any other benefits to offset its lower accuracy.
 Similarly, a model with an accuracy score of 70% may constitute a considerable innovation to a business that could not make predictions more accurately than with 50%-50% odds.
-In life, decisions have to be made, so the value of a model is not based on whether it's perfect, but whether it beats the status quo.
+In life, decisions have to be made, so the value of a model is not based on whether it's perfect, but on whether it beats the status quo.

 Treating accuracy as an absolute scale also ignores the fact that model performance will always be limited by the amount of *signal* in the data on which it is trained.
 A data scientist's job is not to maximize a model's apparent accuracy, but rather to harness the true predictive potential of the data.
-Any increases in metrics like accuracy beyond the true potential of the data is illusory, and can only come from overfitting.
+Any increases in metrics like accuracy beyond the true potential of the data are illusory, and can only come from overfitting.

-Of course, we are not gods, and so we will never know the exact predictive potential of a given dataset, but the principle is one to bear in mind — the potential of a model is always bounded by the data on which is being trained, and the only way to get a model that exceeds that true performance frontier is by overfitting your data (creating an *illusion* of better performance that will not hold up when the model is actually deployed).
+Of course, we are not gods, and so we will never know the exact predictive potential of a given dataset, but the principle is one to bear in mind — the potential of a model is always bounded by the data on which it is being trained, and the only way to get a model that exceeds that true performance frontier is by overfitting your data (creating an *illusion* of better performance that will not hold up when the model is actually deployed).

 ### Reason 2: Accuracy and Imbalanced Data

-As detailed in the [introductory chapter to this book](../10_introduction/23_mistakes.md), most data you will encounter in your career will be *imbalanced*, meaning that one of the outcomes you are trying to predict with your model (assuming a classification task) will be much, much less prevalent in the data than the other.
+As detailed in the [introductory chapter to this book](../10_introduction/23_mistakes.md), most data you will encounter in your career will be *imbalanced*, meaning that one of the outcomes you are trying to predict with your model (assuming a classification task) will be much less prevalent in the data than the other.
 In these situations, because accuracy is just "the share of cases correctly classified," getting high accuracy can be achieved trivially by always predicting the more prevalent outcome.

 To illustrate, consider routine mammograms.
 Mammograms are x-rays of women's breast tissue used to screen for early signs of breast cancer.
 In the United States, it is recommended that all women over 40 get a mammogram every two years.
 Unsurprisingly, therefore, *vast* majority of routine mammograms are medically unremarkable.
 According to the Susan G. Komen society, roughly 90% of routine mammograms are perfectly normal and require no followup.[^false_positives]

 [^false_positives]: The vast majority of the roughly 10% of scans that are abnormal are eventually determined to be false positives.